 Vandalog began in October 2008 as the place for people to keep up to date on what’s going on with street art.
-If something matters in the world of street art, you can read about it on Vandalog.
-This is the blog, but we are also on Twitter, Tumblr, Flickr, Instagram, Google+, and Facebook.
-And there’s an online shop.
+Today, we focus on coverage of street art, graffiti, and viral art that you won’t get anywhere else.
+Stories on Vandalog are analytical, opinionated, investigative, exclusive, under-reported, and sometimes a bit overly-intellectual.
+We also have an online shop.

 RJ Rushmore – Editor-in-Chief

 RJ Rushmore has been involved in contemporary art as a writer, curator, photographer, arts administrator, and fan since 2008.
 With a focus on street art, graffiti, and public art, RJ facilitates and promotes catalytic and ambitious art outdoors, in galleries, and online.
 He founded the street art blog Vandalog and has worked at The L.I.S.A.
 Project NYC, Mural Arts Philadelphia, and Creative Time.
 Currently, RJ is Co-Curator of Art in Ad Places.
 Find RJ on Twitter, Facebook, and Instagram.

 Caroline Caldwell is an artist, writer and bad girl living in Brooklyn.
 She co-curated the guerrilla community service project Art in Ad Places.